Disputes between Common Good members will be resolved as follows:

 Within 10 days of the postmark of the registered letter, the other Party will submit a registered letter naming their representative, again with full contact information, and including best times for a meeting.

-The organizers will agree on and appoint an arbitrator who agrees to spend the time and energy to resolve the dispute.
+The representatives will agree on and appoint an arbitrator who agrees to spend the time and energy to resolve the dispute.
 Any costs incurred by the arbitrator will be borne equally by each Party.

 The arbitrator may request any documentation or witnesses deemed necessary to arrive at a resolution, and both parties agree to comply promptly.
 The decision of the arbitrator is binding on both parties.

-The following timetables will be adhered to as well as possible: The organizers have 10 days to agree on an arbitrator, and the arbitrator will have 10 days to come up with a resolution.
+The following timetables will be adhered to as well as possible: The representatives have 10 days to agree on an arbitrator, and the arbitrator will have 10 days to come up with a resolution.
 All parties agree to complete the dispute resolution process within 30 days.